 If you update details of an event (e.g., adding a third person to your 1:1 meeting to make it a team meeting) Reclaim will also update the color automatically.

-Note: currently, if you attempt to change the color of an event directly via Google Calendar, Reclaim will not honor that change and it will revert to your color coding preferences within a few minutes.
+Changing the color of an event directly via Google Calendar, Reclaim will honor that change and keep that color override for the event.